aadigupta-afk/Crawler-and-Scrapper/README.md

 ## Features
 - **Web Scraper:** Uses `AsyncChromiumLoader` from LangChain to load web pages and `Html2TextTransformer` to extract readable text.
-- **Web Crawler:** Built with Scrapy, it follows links on the Vultr website and stores unique links.
+- **Web Crawler:** Built with Scrapy, it follows links on the provided URL and stores unique links.
 - **Data Storage:** Extracted data is saved in json file.
 - **Respects Robots.txt:** The crawler follows ethical scraping practices.